What are common warts?

 These treatment options may be used in conjunction with home treatment options, or when home treatment options have failed to remedy the condition.
 The method chosen by the doctor or dermatologist will depend on the severity of the warts, the symptoms and the general health of the individual.

 - Salicylic acid: This is a common method for treating warts.
 Salicylic acid works by gradually dissolving layers of the wart tissue, eventually resulting in total removal.
-It is generally applied as a gel or liquid.
-Though it is also available in over-the-counter products, prescription varieties are typically stronger and more effective.
+It is generally applied to the wart as a gel or liquid.
+Though salicylic acid is also available in over-the-counter products, prescription varieties are typically stronger and more effective.
 Along with peeling away the surface of the warts, salicylic acid may also encourage the body’s immune system to combat the virus.

-- Cryotherapy: Generally performed by a doctor, cryotherapy is a method of freezing warts using liquid nitrogen.
+- Cryotherapy: Generally performed by a doctor or dermatologist, cryotherapy is a method of freezing warts using liquid nitrogen.
 After around a week, the resulting dead tissue can be sloughed off.
-Repeated sessions may be necessary.
+Repeated cryotherapy sessions may be necessary.

 If these options are ineffective, other, less common treatment methods may be used.
 These include:

-- Trichloroacetic acid: This is a strong acid applied by a doctor.
+- Trichloroacetic acid: This is a strong acid applied by a doctor or dermatologist to the warts.

 - Immunotherapy: Individuals are given antigens which encourage the body’s immune system to fight the wart itself.
 This treatment is generally reserved for those with recurring common warts.